EPFL - I&C - ISC - LASEC

 please read our policy.

-You can use your existing "students" windows account on the LASEC's windows machines.
-The key to the computer room must be obtained from Martine Corval (LASEC secretary - INF 237) and must be returned soon after the oral presentation of the project work.
+The key to INF 220 can be obtained from Ms. Martine Corval (LASEC secretary - INF 237) and must be returned soon after the presentation day at the end of the semester.

 LASEC has a library (INF 216) featuring books on mathematics, cryptography, security and computer science (computer programming, algorithmic, complexity, etc.).
 Students who wish to borrow a book must complete the e-form available from the library web site.